bjornmeansbear/lectureScripts/ASustainableDesigner.md

 This was not what they wanted for their work nor for Sustainability as a whole.

-In their projects, many of the students were actively trying to make work that avoided looking specifically ReUsed, energy-efficient, or “green.”
+actively trying to avoid making work looking specifically ReUsed, energy-efficient, or “green.”

 The work was meant to just be “good graphic design” — that it should look like other design, yet be more “good” in that it also embraced various aspects of Sustainability.

-Toward this end, student’s projects took on different shapes, forms, and styles.
+projects took on different shapes, forms, and styles.

 Of general interest was to avoid the current tropes of “greenness” or “eco-friendly-ness.”

 To find new visual themes for sustainable design to draw from.

-Some formal solutions were influenced by their concepts, some forms directly influenced by materials (though not in as earnest a way as the furniture maker’s works), and some just looked like regular old graphic design.

 Some were fantastical; some were practical.

-Regardless of their speculativeness, none of the project directions ended up being “wrong” as a sustainable design project.
-All the student’s projects have in some way attempted to solve what it means to be “sustainable graphic design,” and many aesthetic and conceptual approaches were used.

-The message revolved around variants of “include sustainable thinking more authentically in your life (and through your life, into your design practice).”

-a “correct” style may be irrelevant when it comes to what sustainable graphic design should look like.
-Maybe it is just the message that matters.

 ## Works Cited

 - De Botton, Alain. _The Architecture of Happiness_.
 Vintage Books.
 New York, NY.
 2006. #Alain de Botton #The Architecture of Happiness
 - Ehrenfeld, John and Hoffman, Andrew J. _Flourishing: A Frank Conversation About Sustainability_.
 Stanford University Press, Stanford, CA. 2013.
 - Sterling, Bruce. _The Last Veridian Note_.
 Nov 2008.
 ViridianDesign.org.
 January 2015. <http://www.viridiandesign.org/2008/11/last-viridian-note.html>
+- Sarah de Bondt reference?
+- Bruce Mau reference?